DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

-[^10-doris]: This saying, by written by the Jay Livingston and Ray Evans became world famous when Doris Day sang it the song in the Hitchcock film *The Man Who Knew Too Much *(1956). www.youtube.com/watch?v=azxoVRTwlNg .
+[^doris]: This saying, by written by the Jay Livingston and Ray Evans became world famous when Doris Day sang it the song in the Hitchcock film *The Man Who Knew Too Much *(1956), https://www.youtube.com/watch?v=azxoVRTwlNg.

-[^10-Books]: see eg.: <a href="http://www.thebookseller.com/news/digital-sales-outstrip-bricks-and-mortar-us">http://www.thebookseller.com/news/digital-sales-outstrip-bricks-and-mortar-us</a>
+[^books]: Digital sales outstrip bricks and mortar in US, http://www.thebookseller.com/news/digital-sales-outstrip-bricks-and-mortar-us.

-[^10-vanc]: Take for example the 528 pages (10,8 x 17,48 cm) thick anthology *What will be / Ce qui sera / Lo que será *  Almanac of the international surrealist movement, with more than 170 contributors from 25 countries.
+[^vanc]: Take for example the 528 pages (10,8 x 17,48 cm) thick anthology *What will be / Ce qui sera / Lo que será *  Almanac of the international surrealist movement, with more than 170 contributors from 25 countries.
 Essays, poems, images, manifestoes, a debate on surrealist editions, chronology of 50 years of surrealism 1964-2014.
 Downloading such a book is problematic because you need a complete structured index and advanced search option.
 Printing it locally is almost impossible given the small fixed page size.
 Buying it at lulu.com gives you a POD on standard glossy paper, which is certainly not in line with the surrealist tradition.

-[^10-stoop]: Judith Stoop, Paulien Kreutzer, and Joost Kircz.
+[^stoop]: Judith Stoop, Paulien Kreutzer, and Joost Kircz.
 'Reading and Learning from Screens versus Print: a study in changing habits.
-Part 1 -reading long information rich texts'. *New Library World*.
+Part 1 - reading long information rich texts'. *New Library World*.
 Vol. 114, Issue 7/8, pp. 284-300, 2013.
-Copy of final accepted draft: <a href="http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part1-acceptedversion.pdf">http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part1-acceptedversion.pdf</a>, and Judith Stoop, Paulien Kreutzer, and: Joost Kircz.
-'Reading and Learning from Screens versus Print: a study in changing habits.
-Part 2- comparing different text structures on paper and on screen. *New Library World*.
+Copy of final accepted draft: http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part1-acceptedversion.pdf.
+Part 2 - comparing different text structures on paper and on screen. *New Library World*.
 Vol 114, Issue 9/10, pp. 371-383, 2013.
-Copy of final accepted draft: <a href="http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part2-acceptedversion.pdf">http://http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part2-acceptedversion.pdf</a>
+Copy of final accepted draft: http://www.kra.nl/Website/Artikelen/NLW-Reading-Learning-part2-acceptedversion.pdf.

-[^10-way]: A related example is the notorious instability of the web as such.
+[^way]: A related example is the notorious instability of the web as such.
 The big international science publisher has a contract with the Dutch Royal Library for a complete backup of its electronic collections.
-But the same library has , with many others, digital preservation as a spearhead in its policy.
-The private charity that maintains the wayback machine (<a href="http://archive.org/web/">http://archive.org/web/</a>) that act as a carbon copy of the internet is a gem, but happens in case of major catastrophes?
+But the same library has, with many others, digital preservation as a spearhead in its policy.
+The private charity that maintains the wayback machine: http://archive.org/web/ that act as a carbon copy of the internet is a gem, but what happens in case of major catastrophes?

 # 11 Glossary of technical terms